pulumi/docs/content/webinars/fsharp-conf-2020-06-05/index.md

 ---
 # Name of the webinar.
-title: "AWS - Howdy Partner"
-meta_desc: "Watch Pulumi VP of Engineering Lee Zen build serverless applications in real time, using both Python and TypeScript."

-block_external_search_index: true
+title: "fsharpConf 2020"
+meta_desc: "In this talk, Mikhail Shilkov introduces Pulumi, an open-source tool that leverages programming languages to manage infrastructure in a declarative manner."

 # A featured webinar will display first in the list.
 featured: false

 # If the video is pre-recorded or live.
-pre_recorded: true
+pre_recorded: false

 # If the video is part of the PulumiTV series.
 Setting this value to true will list the video in the "PulumiTV" section.
 pulumi_tv: false

 # The preview image will be shown on the list page.
-preview_image: "/images/webinar/aws-howdy-partner.png"
+preview_image: "/images/webinar/fsharp-conf.jpg"

 # Webinars with unlisted as true will not be shown on the webinar list
 unlisted: false